TheMat556/openleadr-playground/README.md

 ## Prerequisites

-Ensure you have [Scoop](https://scoop.sh/) installed.
-If not, you can install it by following the instructions on the Scoop website.
+Ensure that [Scoop](https://scoop.sh/) is installed on Windows.
+For other operating systems, consider using a compatible package manager like Homebrew or Pacman.
+If Scoop is not installed, follow the installation instructions on its official website.

 ## Setup Instructions